 Denver's walkable Golden Triangle neighborhood is one of the city's many burgeoning arts districts — perfect places for a day of gallery hopping.
-Anchored by the Denver Art Museum and the new Clyfford Still Museum, a dozen or so galleries, restaurants and coffeeshops, salons and bars, there's plenty to see in do in this corner of Denver.
+Anchored by the Denver Art Museum and the Clyfford Still Museum, a dozen or so galleries, restaurants and coffeeshops, salons and bars, there's plenty to see in do in this corner of Denver.

 William Havu Gallery: This airy gallery features contemporary art from regional and national artists working in a wide array of media.
 Top names like Argent, Daborn, Kriegsman, Metier, Steadman and Vonnegut show here.
-1040 Cherokee Street.
+1040 Cherokee St.

 Paper Clouds Studio: Contemporary papermaking and mixed media by Denver artist Roxanne Rossi and other featured artists.
 136 W. 12th Ave.